mrugakshiharkare/NL2SQL-chatbot-using-Vanna-AI-2.0-and-FastAPI/README.md

 ## 🧪 Problems I Faced and How I Fixed Them

-During this project, I ran into several challenges.
-Instead of giving up, I created small scripts to help me debug each issue.
-Here is the honest story of how I built this:
+During this project, I ran into several challenges.Here is the story of how I built this:

 ### 1. Error with the AI Model Name
 At first, I was just typing `gemini-2.0-flash` in my code.
 I read the documentation and realized it should be written as `models/gemini-2.0-flash`.
 Even after changing that, it still wasn't working!